Integration questions in separably good characteristics: Added in proof: technical results on normalisers and centralisers

 induces by derivation an exact sequence (see \cite[II, \S 4, n\degree 1.5]{DG}):

 The desired equality follows as by definition $\mathfrak{z_g}:= \ker(\ad)$.
-Let us emphasize that this in particular applies to any reductive $S$-group $G$ and to any parabolic subgroup $P\subseteq G$ (as any Cartan subgroup of $P$ is a Cartan subgroup of $G$). \end{remark}
+Let us emphasise that this in particular applies to any reductive $S$-group $G$ and to any parabolic subgroup $P\subseteq G$ (as any Cartan subgroup of $P$ is a Cartan subgroup of $G$). \end{enumerate} \end{remarks}

-\paragraph{Normalisers}
+\subsection{Normalisers}

-\paragraph{ }Let $S=\Spec(A)$ be an affine scheme and $G$ be a smooth $S$-group scheme of finite presentation.
+Let $S=\Spec(A)$ be an affine scheme and $G$ be a smooth $S$-group scheme of finite presentation.
 In what follows $H \subseteq G$ is a closed locally free subgroup.
 Let us stress out that under these conditions the normaliser $N_G(H)$ is representable by a closed group-sub-functor of $G$ according to \cite[II, \S 1 n\degree 3, Théorème 3.6 b)]{DG}.
-Moreover if $H$ is smooth the aforementioned theorem provides the representability of $N_G(\mathfrak{Lie}(H))= N_G(\mathfrak{h})$ as then $\mathfrak{Lie}(H)$ is representable by $W(\mathfrak{h})$ which is locally free.
+Moreover, if $H$ is smooth, the aforementioned theorem provides the representability of $N_G(\mathfrak{Lie}(H))= N_G(\mathfrak{h})$ as then $\mathfrak{Lie}(H)$ is representable by $W(\mathfrak{h})$ which is locally free.

 \begin{lemma} If $H \subseteq G$ is a closed subgroup then the inclusion $N_G(H) \subseteq N_G(\mathfrak{Lie}(H))$ is satisfied.
 In particular if $H$ is smooth this leads to the inclusion $N_G(H)(R) \subseteq N_G(\mathfrak{h}_R)$ for any $A$-algebra $R$. \end{lemma}